Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GTX 750 should be a small bit faster than the Radeon R9 M265X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GTX 750 should in theory perform a bit faster than the Radeon R9 M265X in general. (explain)

-Texel RateThe GeForce GTX 750 is a lot (approximately 42%) faster with regards to AF than the Radeon R9 M265X. (explain)
+Texel RateThe GeForce GTX 750 should be a lot (about 42%) more effective at texture filtering than the Radeon R9 M265X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison